CR Paneitz operator on non-embeddable CR manifolds: Heisenberg calculus

 \begin{lemma}[\cite{Takeuchi2023-GJMS}*{Lemma 4.2}] If $A \in \Hpsido^{m}(M)$, then $\comm{T}{A} \in \Hpsido^{m + 1}(M)$. \end{lemma}

 Next we consider approximate inverses of Heisenberg pseudodifferential operators.
 We write $A \sim B$ if $A - B$ is a smoothing operator.
 Let $A \in \Hpsido^{m}(M)$.
 An operator $B \in \Hpsido^{- m}(M)$ is called a \emph{parametrix} of $A$ if $A B \sim I$ and $B A \sim I$.
-For example, $\Delta_{b}$ has a parametrix, but $\Box_{b}$ does not.
-Remark that the existence of a parametrix of a Heisenberg pseudodifferential operator is determined only by its Heisenberg principal symbol~\cite{Ponge2008-Book}*{Proposition 3.3.1}.
+The existence of a parametrix of a Heisenberg pseudodifferential operator is determined only by its Heisenberg principal symbol.